Anthony-N-Kamau/Masters_Thesis/README.md

-# Impossible Language Models: Lightweight Explainability vs Mechanistic Interpretability
+# Probing and Patching Syntactic Features in Impossible Language Models.

 Code and results for "Lightweight Explainability vs Mechanistic Interpretability: Probing and Patching Syntactic Encoding in Impossible Language Models".